clausmichele/ViDeNN/README.md

 [![AUR](https://img.shields.io/aur/license/yaourt.svg?style=plastic)](LICENSE)

-# VidCNN - Learning Blind Video Denoising
+# ViDeNN: Deep Blind Video Denoising

 ![](./img/vidcnn.png)

-This repository contains my master thesis project called VidCNN - Learning Blind Video Denoising.
+This repository contains my master thesis project called ViDeNN - Learning Blind Video Denoising.
-[The paper](https://github.com/clausmichele/VidCNN---Learning-Blind-Video-Denoising/blob/master/VidCNN_MICHELE_CLAUS.pdf) explains the network architecture and the chioces I made during the design and testing process.
-The provided code is for testing purposes, I have not included the training part yet.
+The provided code is for testing purposes, I have not included the training part yet nor the self-recorded test videos.

 # Introduction

 With this pretrained tensorflow model you will be able to denoise videos affected by different types of degradation, such as Additive White Gaussian Noise and videos in Low-Light conditions.
 The latter has been tested only on one particular camera raw data, so it might not work on different sources.
-VidCNN works in blind conditions, it does not require any information over the content of the input noisy video.
+ViDeNN works in blind conditions, it does not require any information over the content of the input noisy video.

 ![](./img/tennis_gauss.png)

 # Architecture

-VidCNN is a fully convolutional neural network and can denoise all different sizes of video, depending on the available memory on your machine.
+ViDeNN is a fully convolutional neural network and can denoise all different sizes of video, depending on the available memory on your machine.

 # Requirements
 ```